Joan Trumpauer Mulholland: Tougaloo College

 Mulholland has stated that, during her attendance at Tougaloo College, crosses were occasionally burned on campus.
 Several of the local authorities were worried that something might happen between her—a white woman—and one of the black men.
 There were various attempts to shut down Tougaloo but the school remained open because its charter predated the Jim Crow laws.

 She received many letters scolding or threatening her while she was attending Tougaloo.
 Her parents later tried to reconcile with their daughter, and they bribed her with a trip to Europe.
 She accepted their offer and went with them during summer vacation.
 Shortly after they returned, however, she went straight back to Tougaloo College.

 Jackson Woolworth's sit-in

-Mulholland participated in the May 28, 1963 sit-in at the Woolworth lunch counter in downtown Jackson with 13 other activists, such as fellow Tougaloo student Anne Moody, professor John Salter, and white Tougaloo chaplain Reverend Ed King.
+Mulholland participated in the May 28, 1963, sit-in to protest racial segregation at the lunch counter of the Woolworth’s store in downtown Jackson.
+She was one of 14 activists, including fellow Tougaloo student Anne Moody, professor John Salter, and white Tougaloo chaplain Ed King.
 The activists were beaten, smeared with condiments, and berated.
 The crowd yelled at the students, screaming the phrase "communist" at them constantly.
 One man pointed out of the crowd to Mulholland, calling her a "white nigger".